Public housing: China

 An "Old Public House" in Pengpu Xincun, Shanghai.

 A low-rent house in Ningnan County, Sichuan.

 The public-owned housing system was established when the Chinese Communist Party started a planned economy in the 1950s as part of its Great Leap Forward.
 The system was funded by the central government's budget and were administered and distributed by state-owned enterprises.
 The occupants of the public housing were usually the employees of the enterprises and their family, who were subject to pay rent at a very low price.
 The size and the type of room the households received were dependent on their job title or administrative level.
-The central government found it difficult to upkeep the public housing due to the low rent it received; the distribution policy that was intended to be "equalitarianism" was actually corrupt.
+The central government found it difficult to upkeep the public housing due to the low rent it received; the distribution policy that was intended to be "egalitarian" was actually corrupt.

-The Chinese government commercialized the housing market after the economic reform started in 1978 by Deng Xiaoping.
+The Chinese government commercialized the housing market after the reform and opening up started in 1978 by Deng Xiaoping.
 The public houses that were constructed before that the economic reforms were categorized as "Old Public Houses" (老公房).
 "Old Public Houses" were, in principle, not supposed to be privately sold, but the household could sell it after purchasing the ownership of the building (not the property), and such transactions were subject to be review by local housing authorities and the State-owned Assets Supervision and Administration Commission.
 However, an informal filing system and unclear policies resulted in problems of corruption and family dispute.

 The concept of the low-cost rental housing can be traced to a 1998 policy statement, but did not truly take off until 2006 due to limited funding and administrative problems.
 The provision of more affordable housing is one of the key components of China's Twelfth Five-year Plan, which targets the construction of 36 million homes by 2015.
 That program's costs will be split between the private and public sector and are estimated at five trillion yuan by China International Capital Corporation.